South Africa’s rank among 143 countries for the quality of Mathematics & Science education

 Percentage of babies born in the Western Cape suffering from FAS, leading to learning difficulties among other issues

-The FACET Foundation is focused on helping farming communities, which suffer from the combined issues of poverty and alcohol misuse, around Stellenbosch in the Winelands.
-Currently operating two vans to reach those communities, it offers the following support services to children between the ages of 6 -18 years old:
+The FACET Foundation is focused on helping farming communities that suffer from the combined issues of poverty and alcohol misuse.
+Currently operating five vehicles to reach communities in the Stellenbosch Winelands, Cederberg Valley and Hermanus, it offers the following support services to children between the ages of 6 -18 years old:

 9,000 books circulated each year

 Within six months of joining, many learners gained a full year in their reading level

 602 learners attend the After-School club facilities and benefit from the Graff mobile learning centres and other support programmes